 Do not automatically choose whatever is the lowest price option, especially if you're considering renting your books.
 Remember--rental books must be returned, so you won't get any of that money back.
 So, if the cost of renting a book is close to the cost of buying either Used or even New--buying is probably a better value because you have the chance to sell the book afterward (or keep it on your bookshelf).

-Our bookstore buys books back, and there are many online vendors that will buy books, including Amazon.
+There are many online vendors that will buy books, including Amazon.
 You could also try selling to other students.